- When Should I Use Local Presence Caller ID?

-At Kixie, we offer private local number pools that are affordable for small and medium sized businesses.
+At Kixie, we offer private, shared local number pools that are affordable for small and medium sized businesses.
 These number pools can be customized by area, and can include international numbers.
 International local presence can be hugely beneficial if your team is calling internationally, since people can be wary of accepting international calls due to cost.

 If you are making a high volume of calls on a daily basis, this is another big advantage of using local presence.
 Instead of putting your direct number out there and risking it being flagged as spam, you can dial from a pool of numbers, and if one of those numbers is flagged as spam you won’t have to worry about changing your email signature or getting new business cards.